A Quick Guide to Ramping up Remote Work During COVID-19 (+Checklist)

 - Maintain a good work/life balance.
 Properly unplugging from work can be tough for some of your team members.
 And that could lead to burnout.
 If you are noticing some late check-ins, give a work/life balance pep talk to that “enthusiast”.

 - Don’t feel isolated.
 Loneliness is a common struggle for most remote employees.
 And with imposed social distancing and lockdowns due to COVID-19, it can be aggravated even further.
-That’s why you should also plan for some and encourage people to communicate informally after the office hours.
+That’s why you should also plan for some virtual team activities and encourage people to communicate informally after the office hours.